nic-ad/shoutout_backend/README.md

 1. Install dependencies with `npm install`
 1. Add @Peakon-test on Slack to a channel with the #test- prefix (Danny can invite you to #peakon-test-channel)
 1. Database will populate automatically once you start the app.
+1. Run `node bin/syncBamboo.js` to populate your database (Do we need this still?)

 ## Running the App